ccss17/midii/README.md

 ##  `midii.quantize`

-`midii.quantize(ticks, unit, sync_error_mitigation=True)`: quantization function with mitigating quantization error by forwarding and managing error of previous quantization step to current quantization step
+`midii.quantize(ticks, unit, sync_error_mitigation=True)`: quantization function with mitigating quantization error by forwarding and managing error of previous quantization step to current quantization step with <b>generalized tick unit</b>.

+- While the unit was assumed to be ticks for clarity, the unit parameter accepted by this function can represent the note's duration in units of beats (`float`), ticks (`int`), seconds (`float`), or frames (`int`).
+Consequently, while converting the note's duration to any unit space and subsequently performing normalization is permissible, attention must be paid to the loss incurred during float-to-integer conversion.
+Meanwhile, `midii.second2frame` is provided to mitigate the loss incurred during seconds-to-frames conversion

 ## `class midii.MidiFile`